PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

     $ phpcs --standard=/path/to/MyStandard /path/to/code/myfile.inc

+Multiple coding standards can be checked at the same time by passing a list of comma separated standards on the command line.
+A mix of external and installed coding standards can be passed if required.

+    $ phpcs --standard=PEAR,Squiz,/path/to/MyStandard /path/to/code/myfile.inc

 ## Printing a List of Installed Coding Standards

 PHP_CodeSniffer can print you a list of the coding standards that are installed so that you can correctly specify a coding standard to use for testing.
 You can print this list by specifying the `-i` command line argument.